microsoft/vscode-docs/docs/python/debugging.md

 1. Select the settings button (circled in the image above) or use the **Debug** > **Open configurations** menu command.

-1. A configuration menu will open from the Command Pallete allowing you to choose the type of debug configuration you want for the opened file.
+1. A configuration menu will open from the Command Palette allowing you to choose the type of debug configuration you want for the opened file.
 For now, in the **Select a debug configuration** menu that appears, select **Python File**.
 ![Debug configurations menu](images/debugging/debug-configurations.png)

-> [!NOTE]
-> Starting a debugging session through the Debug Panel, **F5** or **Debug > Start Debugging**, when no configuration exists will also bring up the debug configuration menu.
+> **Note** Starting a debugging session through the Debug Panel, **F5** or **Debug > Start Debugging**, when no configuration exists will also bring up the debug configuration menu.

 1. The Python extension then creates and opens a `launch.json` file that contains a pre-defined configuration based on what you previously selected, in this case **Python File**.
 You can modify configurations (to add arguments, for example), and also add custom configurations.
 ![Configuration json](images/debugging/configuration-json.png)